webdevelovers/schedule/docs/Schedule.md

 - an optional start/end window
 - optional filters (days of week, month days, months, weeks of month)
 - optional exceptions (dates to be skipped)
+- optional inclusions (explicit dates to add as extra occurrences)

 It is inspired by concepts from [RFC 5545](https://www.rfc-editor.org/rfc/rfc5545) (iCalendar) and [schema.org/Schedule](https://schema.org/Schedule), but kept deliberately simpler and PHP‑friendly.